Last Updated on January 24, 2023 by Dee

 Rotate your canvas to add more depth and perspective.

-This can really help you add depth and perspective to your scene by having a larger space to work on.
+This can help you add depth and perspective to your scene by having a larger space to work on.

 Rotating your canvas can help you better define the horizon line in a landscape painting or the vanishing point of a cityscape.